 From Page to Screen (Suitable for Y5–Y13)

 A workshop about television writing – how does a story end up on screen?
 Participants will write – and perform – short scenes and learn the basics of good storytelling in scriptwriting.
 They will be introduced to the idea of splitting a story into acts and how best to visually capture and convey a narrative.
 Older years will have the opportunity to ask questions about pursuing a career in this field.
-NB This workshop can also be run as an after-school club over a number of weeks so that participants can delve into the area more thoroughly.

 Fees vary according to what is required, the location of the event/workshops and whether other local schools can book an event for the following or preceding day and so can share the costs.
 Please contact me for details.

 Lower fees may apply for a single whole-school talk (followed by a Q&A and book signing) if not at a great distance to me.

 For in-person visits, travel expenses will also apply.
 For 2021 and 2022, virtual visits are preferred.